In Defense takes a second look at a much maligned cover artist or album and asks, “Was it really as bad as all that?”

 Why was this the case?
 Well, in all honesty you would have to ask Belle & Sebastian, but it probably had something to do with the fact that every last one of those ATP-frequenting hipsters know and love the music of the Beatles and they will never get the chance to see them live.
 Even though watching bewigged imposters will never recreate the unique experience of watching John, Paul, George and Ringo do their thing, the younger generation simply does not have that opportunity.
 That does not mean that, if you stick a couple of hundred of them in a room and play those songs, they won’t get excited.
 In fact, at Bowlie 2, they were twisting and shouting with the best of them – just like Auntie Brenda.

-And Them Beatles aren’t the only tribute band out there capable of entertaining a crowd – take a look at this Bjorn Again cover of ABBA’s “S.O.S,” cleverly fused with “Message in a Bottle” by The Police, which was performed at the Royal Albert Hall, London.
+And Them Beatles aren’t the only tribute band out there capable of entertaining a crowd – take a look at this Bjorn Again cover of ABBA’s “S.O.S,” cleverly fused with “Message in a Bottle” by The Police.

 The fact remains that, even though they can play large capacity venues and ATP festivals, it doesn’t make tribute bands cool.
 But that’s not really what it is about, is it?
 OK, they are not the original artists and whilst it is surely not acceptable to dilute musical genius or defile popular classics, people have been covering Franz Liszt – the Jimi Hendrix of piano music – and his inestimable performances for over a century now and no one seems to mind very much… so maybe we should just be a little less precious about our pop legends?

 Next time you see a tribute band, try and avoid making eye contact with embarrassing relatives and just treat it as what it is: a bit of fun.
 It’s not cool and it might not be the most musically astounding performance you ever see, but if you are lucky enough to have some great songs and some great company – what more could you want?